How to claim universal credit

 One of you should set up your account first and start a joint claim.

-If you're separated but still living at the same address, you should claim separately and your accounts won't be linked.
+If you're separated but still living at the same address, claim separately.
+Your accounts will not be linked.

-You can make your claim for universal credit as soon as you've set up the account.
+You can make your claim for UC when you've set up the account.

 work, income and savings